gvwilson/sdxpy/src/layout/index.md

 2. All common behavior is defined in that parent (if only with placeholder methods).

+### Removing Spreads {: .exercise}

+The code shown in this chapter makes heavy use of [%i "varargs" %] and [%i "spreading" %], i.e., uses `*` to spread the values of lists to match parameters and `*children` to capture multiple arguments.
+Rewrite the code to use lists instead.
+Do you find your rewritten code easier to understand?

 ### Recycling {: .exercise}

 Modify the wrapping code so that new rows and columns are only created if needed.